Yehudit10/Vast-Project/services/ripeness-baseline/docs/README.md

 ## Notes

 - Add your images under `samples/` before running the container.
+- You can change the fruit type (`FRUIT_TYPE`) or green leaf flag threshold (`GREEN_LEAF_FLAG_THR`) as needed.
 - Weekly rollups aggregate detections by `(fruit_type, iso_year, iso_week)`.
-- Quality flags (e.g., green-leaf detection, low-confidence) are automatically set during processing.
+- Each result includes quality flags (bitmask) and ripeness classification.
+- Weekly summaries are updated automatically at the end of each run.

 ---

 ## Additional Info

 - Thresholds and heuristics can be adjusted in `src/heuristics.py` for different fruit types or conditions.
-- For advanced deployment, see `deploy/k8s-cronjob.yaml` for Kubernetes
+- For advanced deployment, see `deploy/k8s-cronjob.yaml` for Kubernetes.

+Good